 Leblanc is a smooth skater, which primes him to join the rush and skate confidently with the puck.
 He has good vision and can quickly change zones with crisp passing.
 A long range prospect, he is a bit slight at this point and will need to add bulk and strength to compete at the pro level but he shows no hesitance when it comes to mixing it up physically.
 His offensive skills are impressive and he is working on becoming a more defensively responsible player so that can stay with opposing forwards in one-on-one battles.

 LeBlanc skated for Cape Breton in 2015-16 and was the second-leading scorer amongst Screaming Eagles' defensemen behind Loik Leveille.
-The Blue Jackets have added several big, physical defensemen in the past few years but LeBlanc is one of the few smaller, puck movers in the Columbus pipeline.
+He was not signed by the Blue Jackets and will re-enter the 2016 NHL Draft.
 His lack of bulk will certainly be an issue at the pro level but his desire and production in junior hockey are plusses.